A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: Datasets and Experimental Studies

 \subsection{Limitations of Existing Experimental Studies}

-Several recent studies aim at benchmarking EA techniques. \cite{sun2020benchmarking} re-implemented 12 representative EA techniques into an open-source benchmarking system.
-However, some of the techniques are not re-implemented at their best configuration.
-For example, they did not perform predicate alignment, which some EA techniques utilize (e.g., AttrE \citep{ACE2019} and MuGNN \citep{MuGNN2019}).
-Our experiments use the original code of each compared techniques to avoid this problem.
-Moreover, the experiments in \citep{sun2020benchmarking} are performed only on bijection datasets.
-The study by \cite{zhao2020experimental} does not include experiments on techniques that use attribute triples such as AttrE \citep{ACE2019} and MultiKE \citep{MultiKE2019}, but as our experiments show, most recent techniques use attribute triples and they have much best performance. \cite{zhang2020an} focus on a new EA dataset MED-BBK-9K and perform experiments on this dataset.
-However, this dataset has the bijection problem and the size is rather small, which makes the experimental study less comprehensive.
+{Several { recent studies aim at benchmarking EA techniques. \cite{sun2020benchmarking} re-implemented 12 representative EA techniques, but the re-implementation missed important components in some techniques such as predicate alignments in AttrE~\citep{ACE2019} and MuGNN~\citep{MuGNN2019}).
+To avoid such problems, we use the original code of each compared technique.
+Another limitation of \cite{sun2020benchmarking} is that they only used bijection datasets.
+The study by \cite{zhao2020experimental} does not include experiments on techniques that use attribute triples such as AttrE \citep{ACE2019} and MultiKE \citep{MultiKE2019}, but as our experiments show, most recent techniques use attribute triples and they have much best performance. \cite{zhang2020an} proposes a new dataset MED-BBK-9K, but it has the limitations of bijection and small size, making the study less comprehensive.}}